abd0-omar/cv-resume/resume.typ

 )

 #resume-item[
-  - Designed a URL-Shortener using Rust with the framework axum and PostgreSQL.
+  - Designed a URL-Shortener using Rust with the framework axum and PostgreSQL along with loggings, metrics and statistics.
   - Wrote Frontend using HTMX, Tailwind CSS and Askama template engine.
 ]